Retro City Rampage: Development

 The game pays tribute to many titles through its title, storytelling, levels, and character abilities, such as River City Ransom, Super Mario Bros., The Legend of Zelda, Duck Hunt, Mega Man, Contra, Bionic Commando, Metal Gear, Smash TV, and Teenage Mutant Ninja Turtles, among others.
 The game also pays tribute to "cheesy" one-liners, television shows and pop culture, as well as cameos including Phil Fish (creator of Fez), Billy Campbell, and Phil Guerrero (of YTV fame) with permission.

 Despite the game's title sounding similar to River City Ransom, Vblank Entertainment's Retro City Rampage Twitter account has stated that the title is, in fact, not a reference to River City Ransom.

 The game has received several updates since the original release polishing the game and adding features.

 On July 2, 2020, days after announcing a Europe-exclusive, limited edition Wii port of Retro City Rampages sequel, Shakedown: Hawaii, Vblank Entertainment announced that a physical Wii version of Retro City Rampage, titled Retro City Rampage DX+ would also be simultaneously released with it in the same region on July 9, 2020, with a limited print run of 3,000 copies.
-This special, limited edition release will also feature more polished animation and visuals.
+It was released in Europe only due to Nintendo of America no longer having the necessary departments open to be able to produce physical Wii games.
+This special, limited edition release also features more polished animation and visuals.
+This release also gives both Retro City Rampage and Shakedown: Hawaii the accolade of being the final Wii games ever released for the console.

 Around the time these limited edition Wii physical releases were made available, Provinciano revealed that he is also working on trying to port Rampage to the Game Boy Advance, a challenging project he spent years on.